 If you are applying for a Federal Student Loan, then you must have come across a familiar term called the student loan servicer.
 You might be unclear about who these companies are, what their role is when it comes to your student loans, and why they are important.

 The student loan process can be confusing and we will be going through every key detail that concerns it.
 The company or organization which provides your student loan is the lender.
-In the case of Federal student loan, the lender is the Federal Government or to be accurate, it's the U.S Department of Education (DOE).
+In the case of Federal student loans, the lender is the Federal Government, or to be accurate, it's the U.S Department of Education (DOE).

-A student loan servicer is a company that manages the loan repayments and its main job is to be an intermediary between you and your loan lender.
+A student loan servicer is a company that manages or services the loan repayments and its main job is to be an intermediary between you and your loan lender.
 It manages all the payments that are made by a borrower.

 Table of contents